Real-John-Cheung/works/README.md

 # works
-all in one repo for some generative system
+all in one repo for some generative systems